Design Automation Conference: Program

-The conference is usually held in June.
+The conference is usually held in June or July.

 Origins

 DAC is the oldest and largest conference in EDA, starting in 1964.
 It grew out of the SHARE ("Society to Help Avoid Redundant Effort") design automation workshop.
 Its originators Marie Pistilli and Pasquale (Pat) Pistilli were honored by the EDA community.
 Pat received the highest honor in EDA industry, the Phil Kaufman Award, for this effort, and Marie was honored by having an award established in her name, the Marie Pistilli Award.